About Simple Chart Widgets

-You will only be able to specify your X Axis dimension when using a single metric.
+Qtip: You will only be able to specify your X Axis dimension if your widget has only one metric on it.
 If you use more than one metric in your chart, the X Axis dimension will automatically display Metrics and use your selected metrics as a breakout instead.

-If you choose to add a Data Series, you will only be able to add fields with the type Text Set, Multi-Answer Text Set, Number Set, or Date.
-If you do not add a Data Series and only have a single metric and X Axis dimension added, you will have the option to Only show top/bottom N values.
+Qtip: If you choose to add a data series, you will only be able to add fields with the type Text Set, Multi-Answer Text Set, Number Set, or Date.
+If you do not add a data series and only have a single metric and x-axis dimension added, you will have the option to Only show top/bottom N values.
 Check this box to specify whether you would like to show only Top or Bottom values and to specify how many of these values you would like shown.

 Count Metric Options

 When you select count as your metric type and have both an x-axis and data series defined, additional options will be available for displaying your metric.
 To navigate to these options, click your metric and select Options.

 - Metric value (default): The chart will show the numeric count of each data point.
 The chart will display a number.